The Job and Container Specifications

 This will pass the client’s value of $FOO to the job, and will error if there was no $FOO for the client.
 On the other hand, the job will be passed the client’s $RUST_BACKTRACE, but if the client doesn’t have that variable, RUST_BACKTRACE=0 will be provided.

 We can use the $prev{} syntax to extract values from earlier in the array or from the specified image.
-For example, assume image is provided, and use_environment is set:
+For example, assume there is an image ancestor and its environment is useed:

 [{ "vars": { "PATH": "/my-bin:$prev{PATH}" }, "extend": true }]